-Parents can hope that their child's sleep quality will improve over time.
-Some of that improvement will occur as a result of the typical techniques that all parents utilize (bedtime routines, nightlights, comfort and security items), but in the case of FXS, specialist intervention may be necessary.
+Parents can be hopeful that the quality of their child's sleep will improve over time.
+Some of that improvement will occur as the result of the typical techniques that all parents utilize (bedtime routines, nightlights, comfort and security items), but in the case of FXS, specialist intervention may be necessary.